kejinlu/capimage/README.md

-A python script that generates resizable image from original image with cap insets.
+A python script that generates resizable image with cap insets.
 The script assumes you use Apple's prescribed high-resolution modifier (@2x) to name your high-resolution image.

-###Installation

----
+##Installation

 1. Use pip or easy_install to install [PIL](http://pypi.python.org/pypi/PIL) modules,  `sudo pip install PIL`
 2. Install capimage